plotly/plotly.py/doc/python/choropleth-maps.md

 ### Choropleth map using GeoJSON

 **Note** In this example we set `layout.geo.scope` to `usa` to automatically configure the map to display USA-centric data in an appropriate projection.
-See the [Geo map configuration documentation](/python/map-configuration/) for an explanation.
+See the [Geo map configuration documentation](/python/map-configuration/) for more information on scopes.

 ```python
 from urllib.request import urlopen